oist/LuscombeU_stlrepeatmask/README.md

  - CPU usage was ~50 % for most processes.
 RepeatModeller was allocated 24 cores and used ~10 on average.
  - Memory usage was less than 1 GB for all processes except RepeatModeller (~6 GB, max 8 GB).
  - All processes needed only 10 % of the allocated time, except for RepeatModeller, which took between 100 and 500 minutes.

+## Future directions

+ - It may be interesting to add TRF and ULTRA, and compare and combine their results to the ones of tantan.

 ## Credits